naelvis/Kaggle-Presentation/Presentation/README.md

 # Presentation
 I think we should get rid of the index on top?
+And I don't like the title.